 Welcome to this database of football club histories, covering the clubs of

-England, Wales and Scotland from the dawn of competitive football to the present day.
+England, Wales, Scotland and Northern Ireland from the dawn of competitive football to the present day.

 It covers clubs from the biggest names way down to village clubs